cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/CloudSim.rst

 .. java:constructor:: public CloudSim()
    :outertype: CloudSim

-   Creates a CloudSim simulation using a default calendar.
+   Creates a CloudSim simulation.
 Internally it creates a CloudInformationService.

-   **See also:** :java:ref:`CloudInformationService`
+   **See also:** :java:ref:`CloudInformationService`, :java:ref:`.CloudSim(double)`

 CloudSim
 ^^^^^^^^

-.. java:constructor:: public CloudSim(Calendar cal)
+.. java:constructor:: public CloudSim(double minTimeBetweenEvents)
    :outertype: CloudSim

-   Creates a CloudSim simulation with the given parameters.
+   Creates a CloudSim simulation that tracks events happening in a time interval as little as the minTimeBetweenEvents parameter.
 Internally it creates a \ :java:ref:`CloudInformationService`\ .

-   :param cal: starting time for this simulation.
-If it is \ ``null``\ , then the time will be taken from \ ``Calendar.getInstance()``\
-   :throws RuntimeException:

-   **See also:** :java:ref:`CloudInformationService`

-CloudSim
-^^^^^^^^

-.. java:constructor:: @Deprecated public CloudSim(int numUser, Calendar cal, boolean traceFlag, double periodBetweenEvents)
-   :outertype: CloudSim

-   Creates a CloudSim simulation with the given parameters.
-Internally it creates a \ :java:ref:`CloudInformationService`\ .

-   :param numUser: this parameter is not being used anymore
-   :param cal: starting time for this simulation.
-If it is \ ``null``\ , then the time will be taken from \ ``Calendar.getInstance()``\
-   :param traceFlag: this parameter is not being used anymore
-   :param periodBetweenEvents: the minimal period between events.
+   :param minTimeBetweenEvents: the minimal period between events.
 Events within shorter periods after the last event are discarded.

    **See also:** :java:ref:`CloudInformationService`